The weight in a Serre-type conjecture for tame n-dimensional Galois representations: Introduction

 \subsection{Acknowledgements}

 This paper grew out of my Harvard thesis~\cite{bib:thesis}.
-I am deeply indebted to my supervisor, Richard Taylor, for his invaluable guidance and unfailing support.
-I am very grateful to Jens Carsten Jantzen for generalising his result about the decomposition of Deligne-Lusztig representations and for answering other questions.
+I am deeply indebted to my adviser, Richard Taylor, for his invaluable guidance and unfailing support.
+I am very grateful to Jens Carsten Jantzen for generalising his result about the decomposition of Deligne--Lusztig representations and for answering other questions.
 The computations that Darrin Doud and David Pollack undertook for me were crucial, and I thank them very much for their willingness to assist me in this way.
 I am grateful to Avner Ash and to Fred Diamond for very helpful discussions and for their encouragement.
 I also want to thank Christophe Breuil, Kevin Buzzard, Ga\"etan Chenevier, Matt Emerton, Toby Gee, Michael Harris, Guy Henniart, Mark Reeder, Michael Schein, and Teruyoshi Yoshida for helpful comments and discussions.
-Finally I thank the I.H.\'E.S. for the excellent working conditions it provided during my stay in 2006/07 when some of this work was carried out.
+I thank the I.H.\'E.S. for the excellent working conditions it provided during my stay in 2006/07 when some of this work was carried out.
+Finally I am grateful to the referees for their helpful comments.